docker/docs/get-started/03_updating_app.md

 description: Making changes to our example learning application
 ---

-In [part 2](./02_our_app.md), you containerized a todo application.
+In [part 2](./02_our_app.md), you containerized a to-do application.
 In this part, you will update the application and container image.
 You will also learn how to stop and remove a container.

 ## Update the source code

-In the steps below, you will change the "empty text" when you don't have any todo list items to "You have no todo items yet!
+In the steps below, you will change the "empty text" when you don't have any to-do list items to "You have no to-do items yet!
 Add one above!"

 1. In the `src/static/js/app.js` file, update line 56 to use the new empty text.